400 Sherbrooke West

 The 400 Sherbrooke West, is a 37-storey skyscraper in Montreal, Quebec, Canada.

-It is an apartment complex and is located at the intersection of Sherbrooke Street and Bleury Street, near the Place-des-Arts Metro station and McGill University in the Quartier des Spectacles.
+It is an apartment complex and is located at the intersection of rue Sherbrooke Ouest (Sherbrooke Street) and Bleury Street, near the Place-des-Arts Metro station and McGill University in the Quartier des Spectacles.

 Completed in 2009, it is currently the 29th tallest building in Montreal, standing at 112.5 m.